eclipse/kiso-testing/docs/connectors/CChannels/cc_pcan_can.rst

 By default the CCPCanCan will create one trace file for all the test executed when the command `pykiso -c` is executed.

-The logging can deactivated by passing the parameter `logging_activated` to False in the configuration.
+The logging can be deactivated by passing the parameter `logging_activated` to False in the configuration of the connector.

-But the strategy for the creation of the trace file can be modified to create trace file for every test run or for every testCase run, it can be modified in the configuration of the CCPCanCan with the parameter strategy_trc_file by passing a str : "test" or "testCase"
+The strategy for the creation of the trace file can also be modified to create trace file for every test run or for every testCase run, by adding in the configuration of the CCPCanCan the parameter strategy_trc_file that take two possible value : "test" or "testCase"

 .. code:: yaml